RedhawkSDR/redhawk/README.md

 * Updating the Python package to create instances of the same Application for multiple processes or threads without conflicts.
 * Updating the Python Sandbox to make and break connections from multiple threads without conflicts.

-**[Release of REDHAWK 2.0.5](https://github.com/redhawksdr/redhawk/releases/tag/2.0.5) (February 24, 2016)** - The effort in REDHAWK 2.0.5 focused on:

-* Maintaining the correct time stamp when pushing data from the Sandbox DataSource.
-* Improving a Component's response to messages irrespective of whether or not the Component is started or stopped.
-* Improving FileSink support for framed data and timecode with BLUE file output.
-* Improving the handling of missing event message fields in C++ and Python.
-* Ensuring external Port names are recognized.
-* Addressing numerous bug fixes.

-**[Release of REDHAWK 2.0.4](https://github.com/redhawksdr/redhawk/releases/tag/2.0.4) (December 30, 2016)** - The effort in REDHAWK 2.0.4 focused on:

-* Adding support for the CentOS 7 operating system.
-* Updating the REDHAWK IDE to require Java 8.
-* Adding support for two new Core Assets, SinkSDDS and SourceSDDS, which convert between SDDS and BulkIO data formats.
-* Adding messages to indicate to the user the reason why the GPP is busy.
-* Adding more IDE XML validation to help users catch issues sooner when designing projects.
-* Correcting issues with Redhawk-generated build scripts that prevented errors from being displayed.
-* Adding 'Connect' and 'Show Properties View' in the Graphiti diagram context menus.
-* Adding GPP label to the Domain Manager log message when deploying Components or Waveforms to enable quick identification of which GPP the Domain Manager is attempting to launch Components on.
-* Improving the REDHAWK Explorer product to use the new Graphiti diagrams introduced in the REDHAWK 2.0.0 IDE.
-* Improving IDE namespace support to give users an error if they have multiple resources with conflicting IDs in the SDRROOT.
-* Addressing numerous bug fixes.

-**[Release of REDHAWK 2.0.3](https://github.com/redhawksdr/redhawk/releases/tag/2.0.3) (October 5, 2016)** - REDHAWK 2.0.3 addresses the following:

-* Improvements to GPP automatic resource monitoring caused a memory leak. - Fixed.
-* Incorrect return type in the GPS interface implementation of FrontEnd Interfaces. - Fixed.
-* Python Devices failed to launch when a logging config file is specified. - Fixed.

-**[Release of REDHAWK 2.0.2](https://github.com/redhawksdr/redhawk/releases/tag/2.0.2) (September 1, 2016)** - The effort in REDHAWK 2.0.2 focused on:

-* Improving how error messages are displayed to the user in the IDE
-* Adding new abilities to interact with logging for Components and Devices in the IDE
-* Providing better awareness of resource utilization on the host computer
-* Adding better support for creating FEI Devices written in Python
-* Addressing numerous Discrepancy Reports (DRs)

 ## Copyrights

 This work is protected by Copyright.
 Please refer to the [Copyright File](COPYRIGHT) for updated copyright information.